 UC offers flexible delivery options and caters for both those embarking on a first degree or graduates in this field.
-See below under 'courses' for more information.
+See under 'Subjects and courses' for more information.

 Now is a particularly good time to get into early childhood teaching as there are many scholarships for students enrolling in Early Childhood Teacher Education programmes.
 Find out more on the Teach NZ website.

 See the appropriate qualification page for information on entry requirements and the application process:

 Early Childhood qualifications at UC have four components.

 - In Education you will learn about the aims and purposes of education, child development, teaching and learning, assessment, the New Zealand education system, socio-political and cultural contexts, communication skills, information skills, and contemporary issues in education.